4d/docs/website/translated_docs/de/WebServer/sessions.md

 ### Preemptive mode

 On 4D Server, Web server sessions are automatically handled through preemptive processes, **even in interpreted mode**.
-You need to make sure that your web server code is [compliant with a preemptive execution](preemptiveWeb.md#writing-thread-safe-web-server-code).
+You need to make sure that your web code is [compliant with a preemptive execution](preemptiveWeb.md#writing-thread-safe-web-server-code).

-> To debug the web server code on 4D Server, you need to open a [4D on the same machine as 4D Server](Desktop/clientServer.md#using-4d-and-4d-server-on-the-same-machine) and connect to the server.
+> To debug web code on 4D Server (interpreted), you need to launch and connect [4D on the same machine as 4D Server](Desktop/clientServer.md#using-4d-and-4d-server-on-the-same-machine) and open the development environment (e.g., the Explorer) on the 4D application.
 With this configuration, all processes switch to cooperative mode and the web server code can be debugged.

+With 4D single-user, interpreted code is always run in cooperative mode.

 ## Sharing information